dzubo/dzubo.github.io/_posts/2017-04-21-tutorial-on-using-keras-for-digits-recognition.md

 But please don't use Kaggle leaderboard as an target for the accuracy.
 Obviously, some people with 100% accuracy just cheated somehow (i.e. overfitted on the testing dataset somehow).

+## Can we do better?

-The next steps from here would try to use other hyper-parameters tuning.
+The next steps from here would be to try other hyper-parameters tuning.
 Please feel free to do it by yourself, here is the [source of the code for this post][github-digits].